zilliztech/zdoc/docs/tutorials/pipelines/pipelines-ingest-search-delete-data/pipelines-image-data.md

 - `type`: The type of the pipeline to create.
 Currently, available pipeline types include `INGESTION`, `SEARCH`, and `DELETION`.

-- `functions`: The function(s) to add in the pipeline. **An Ingestion pipeline can have only one INDEX function and up to five PRESERVE functions.**
+- `functions`: The function(s) to add in the pipeline. **An Ingestion pipeline can have only one INDEX function and up to 50 PRESERVE functions.**

     - `name`: The name of the function.
 The function name should be a string of 3-64 characters and can contain only alphanumeric letters and underscores.